 Hasnain, who has recently completed her UK studies at Goldsmiths, explores ideas of liminal spaces and hybrid identities.
 She uses textile intervention as a means of unraveling non linear historical narratives – specifically that of South Asia’s fractured 1947 partition.
 Citizenship and language often surface as powerful signifiers and Hasnain explores the deeply layered web woven between past and present.
 The appearance that objects can have great independence through trade which is often facilitated by empires and colonialism seems a stark contrast against todays oppressive visa regimes and restricted global mobility.
 In an era of globalisation Hasnain deconstructs the surfaces of patterned textiles such as carpets to decode their historic imagery by literally picking apart their old production methods.

-Hasnain’s work tries to chart complex narratives of displacement and adjustment through materials both familiar and alien, and she will explore this narrative alongside another artist who she will invite into the space.
+Hasnain’s work charts complex narratives of displacement and adjustment through materials both familiar and alien, and she will explore this narrative alongside the work of Veera Rustomji who she has invited into the gallery to share the space.